So what are dependencies in project management?

 The good news is dependencies aren’t all bad.

-You just need to manage them the right way for successful project execution.
+You just need to manage them the right way for successful project management.

 And the easiest way to do that is through ClickUp.